 - What are the best methods to deliver these tools and skills?

 Sixty-four practitioners from across the American West were interviewed between August 2016 and February 2017.
-Actions for the CCC Practitioner Program are now being developed based on the results of the needs assessment.
-The report wil be available at the end of May 2017.
+Learn more about the needs asssessment, report of findings, and next steps by clicking here.